ACz-UniBi/guidelines-institutional-thematic-repositories/docs/use_of_oai_pmh.rst

 * harvestDate - the responseDate of the OAI-PMH response that resulted in the record being harvested from the originating repository.
 * altered - a boolean value which must be true if the harvested record was altered before being disseminated again.

-And a PoC-extension as community suggestion of two more elements to reflect the non-persitstent identifier of OAI-PMH:
+And a PoC-extension as community suggestion of two more elements to reflect the non-persistent identifier of OAI-PMH:

 * repositoryId - structured with registry with controlled vocabulary: OpenDOAR, Re3Data, DRIS and the registryId.
 * repositoryName - human readable name of the repository.